defold/defold.github.io/_posts/2022-09-16-The-feature-request-journey.md

 tags: ["code", "engine", "open-source"]
 ---

 We were recently asked about the development process for feature requests.
-How are features requested and what is the process from from initial request to released feature?
+How are features requested and what is the process from initial request to released feature?
 In this blog post we'll describe the process on a high level.
-If you have questions about the process then don't hesitate to reach out to us on [Discord server](https://defold.com/discord) or the [user forum](https://forum.defold.com/).
+If you have questions about the process then please don't hesitate to reach out to us on [Discord server](https://defold.com/discord) or the [user forum](https://forum.defold.com/).

 ### Feature request
-Everything starts with a feature request.
+Everything starts with a problem and and a missing solution.
 Feature requests usually originate from a Defold user, corporate partner or from the Defold development team.
 Feature requests can be raised on our [user forum](https://forum.defold.com/), [Discord server](https://defold.com/discord) or directly on [GitHub](https://github.com/defold/defold/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=).
 We want all feature requests on GitHub and will usually ask the person requesting the feature to submit the request on GitHub.
 We require the following information to be able to evaluate a feature request:

 **Is your feature request related to a problem?**
 Here we ask for a clear and concise description of what the problem is.
 Example: I'm always frustrated when [...]